mycelial/docs/docs/getting-started/tutorial.md

 ## Cleanup

-Enter the following command to terminate the control plane and the daemon:
+Enter the following command to terminate the daemon:

 ```sh
 mycelial destroy